arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 One decision almost always simultaneously affects multiple variables.
 [Proxy variables](/zettelkasten/proxy-variable) are interconnected because they represent other variables.

+#### E3.
+The Principle of Quantified Cost of Delay If you only quantify one thing, quantify the cost of delay.

+We don't have business trading money for cicly time if we don't know the economic value of cycle time.
+No single sensitivity is more eye-opening the cost of delay (COD).
+The economics of flow is dominated by the cost of queues, that need COD to be determined.

+#### E4.
+The Principle of Economic Value-Added: The value added by an activity is the change in the econimic value of the work product.

+The value added by an activity is the difference in the price that an economically rational buyer would pay for a work before, and after, the activity performed.

+Waste, or non-value-added, is also an economic concept.
+We must convert waste in life-cycle profit to compare and trade-off different wastes.

 ### Controlling Flow Under Uncertainty

 #### F8: The Cadence Batch Size Enabling Principle: Use a regular cadence to enable small batch sizes.